ig0774/LaTeXTools/README.markdown

 **Customizing or replacing the compilation command** (`latexmk` or `texify`) is also possible by setting the `command` option under Builder Settings.
 If you do, the TeX engine selection facility may no longer work because it relies on a specific compilation command.
 However, if you want to customize or replace `latexmk`/`texify`, you probably know how to select the right TeX engine, so this shouldn't be a concern.
 Also note that if you are using `latexmk` and you set the `$pdflatex` variable, the TeX options facility will not function, as `latexmk` does not support this.
 See the Settings option below for details. *Note*: if you change the compilation command, you are responsible for making it work on your setup.
 Only customize the compilation command if you know what you're doing.

+### Selecting Build Variant

+**Keybinding:** `C-shift-b` (standard ST3 keybinding) or `C-shift-alt-b` or via the Command Palette (`C-shift-p`)

+LaTeXTools offers a range of build variants to select standard build options.
+These can be selected in the usual way using `C-shift-b` (on ST3) or using the Command Palette on either version of Sublime.
+The `C-shift-alt-b` keybinding displays the Command Palette focused on the build variants.
+This is primarily intended for ST2 users.

+**Note**: There is a serious difference between how recent versions of ST3 (from v3080 on) and ST2 handle build variants.
+In particular, ST3 remembers the last used variant so that subsequent builds (using `C-b`) will continue to use the same variant as before.
+On ST2, it is necessary to use the Command Palette to launch the specified build each time.

 ### Toggling window focus following a build ###